Pix4Devs/CursedSpirits/README.md

 </p>

 > **Exterminator:**<br>
-> CLI tool that wraps and empowers CursedSpirits with some hot-reloads and amplifications.
+> CLI tool that wraps and empowers CursedSpirits with hot-reloads and amplifications.
 > <br><a href="https://github.com/Z3NTL3/Exterminator/">View</a>

 ## Stats